shibowo/BRC-MovementFunk/README.md

 The built DLL should be in ``bin\Debug\netstandard2.0\MovementFunk.dll``.

 ## Configuration
-There are multiple ways to edit the configuration files, make sure you've run the game with the mod at least once<br><br>
+There are multiple ways to edit the configuration files, make sure you've run the game with the mod at least once

 - The simplest is to just use the built in config editor in r2modman to edit the configs<br>